angelovangel/nxf-kraken2/README.md

 ```

-### Main arguments

-See output of `nextflow run angelovangel/nextflow-kraken2 --help`
+For all the arguments and how to use them see the output of `nextflow run angelovangel/nextflow-kraken2 --help`

 ### Output

 All output files are in the folder `results-kraken2`, which is in the folder with reads data used for running the pipeline.
 An example of the outputs, generated with Nanopore reads from the Loman's lab [Nanopore GridION Mock Microbial Community Data Community Release](https://github.com/LomanLab/mockcommunity) can be found under `example_output` in this repository.

+The outputs are:

+- `fastp_timmed/ ` - directory with fastq files after trimming
+- `samplename_kraken2.report` - kraken2 report file, one per sample
+- `samplename_kraken2_bracken_species.report` - bracken-corrected kraken2 report, one per sample
+- `samplename_bracken.table`-
+- `samplename_bracken.html`-
+- `krona/kraken2taxonomy_krona.html`-

 ## Download and setup of a `kraken2` database